resulozdemir/PythonCellularAutomation/weekly/Fourth Week Report.md

 - Used AT+QHTTPCFG and AT+QHTTPURL commands for setting up HTTP sessions.
 These work for both GET and POST requests.
 - For GET requests, used AT+QHTTPGET and AT+QHTTPREAD commands.
 AT+QHTTPGET starts the GET request, and AT+QHTTPREAD lets us read what the server sends back.
 - For POST requests, used AT+QHTTPPOST with AT+QHTTPREAD.
 AT+QHTTPPOST sends data to the server, and AT+QHTTPREAD helps us see the server's response.
-- A class that uses the ModemCommunicator library and sends HTTP requests has been developed.
-- Added a `filter_response` function to process and clean up the responses received from the server.

     ```python
     def http_request(self, url, method='GET', data=None):